What sanctions have been placed on Russia, and will they be effective? | DW | 23.02.2022

 One major option left is to target Russia's big state-run banks, which are crucial to the financing of the country's energy sector.
 "If this invasion proceeds, we are ready to press a button to take further action on the very largest Russian financial institutions, including Sberbank and VTB, which collectively hold almost $750 billion in assets," an unnamed US official told the Financial Times.

 Perhaps the biggest option of all would be to cut Russia off from SWIFT, the main international payments network.
-In anticipation of a possible ban, Russia has developed an alternative system called SPFS, which handles around 20% of its domestic payments.
+In anticipation of a possible, Russia has developed an alternative system called SPFS, which handles around 20% of its domestic payments.

 Other sanction options include export controls which would target Russia's capacity to obtain key technology, such as semiconductor chips.